Present Value Calculator

 Investing

-Calculate compound annual growth rate (CAGR) between any two values over a chosen period — the smoothed yearly rate behind the start-to-end change.
+Calculate compound annual growth rate (CAGR) between a start and end value over any period.
+See the smoothed yearly rate behind the total change.

 Investing